openstack/manila/doc/source/devref/hpe_3par_driver.rst

 `thin_provisioning` will be reported as True for backends that use thin provisioned volumes.
 FPGs that use fully provisioned volumes will report False.
-Backends that use thin provisioning also support Manila's over-subscription feature.
+Backends that use thin provisioning also support manila's over-subscription feature.

 `dedupe` will be reported as True for backends that use deduplication